Background

 Garry Oaks Are a Vanishing Legacy

-Garry oak (Quercus garryana, also called Oregon white oak) in Tumwater city proper number around 14.
+Garry oak (Quercus garryana, also called Oregon white oak) in Tumwater city proper number around 23, according to local Nancy Partlow who has been surveying them.
 Garry oak communities are now one of North America's most imperiled vegetation types, and Garry oak ecosystems have been identified by the Washington Department of Fish and Wildlife as a habitat that is critically imperiled and at risk of extinction.
 As much as 99% of the native prairie oak ecosystem has been lost due to development, economic activity, the growth of invasive species such as ivy, and constantly advancing conifer trees.

 At least there are a few other Garry oaks around the Davis Meeker oak.
 The main reason that the Davis Meeker oak is still putting out copious numbers of acorns is likely because it's near other Garry oaks.
 Garry oaks are wind pollinated and they can't pollinate themselves.

-Regretfully, since 2010, three or four large Garry oaks were cut down on the Port-owned property that forms the triangle-shaped intersection of Bonniewood Drive and Old Highway 99.
+Regretfully, in 1994, the Port of Olympia cut down four large Garry oaks on the small triangle-shaped parcel at the intersection of Bonniewood Drive and Old Highway 99, presumably to expand the runway protection zone.
 See photo below.
 They were right across Old Highway 99 from the Davis Meeker oak and were probably progeny of that tree.

 To halt the loss of any more Garry oaks from this remnant prairie oak habitat, we are requesting that the city of Tumwater approve a survey of all nearby public and private lands for Garry oaks to learn how many of them actually remain, especially now that Garry oaks have gained a modicum of protection under Washington state law.
 The Washington Department of Fish and Wildlife's State Wildlife Action Plan identifies the Garry oak ecosystem as an ecosystem of concern and a Habitat of Greatest Conservation Need for its value to a disproportionately high number of Washington's Species of Greatest Conservation Need.
 The agency has put out a best management practices guide for managing Garry oak.